NodeScriptLang/guides/src/concepts/endpoints.md

 ## Authentication

-In the future, you will be able to add authentication strategies to your endpoints to lock them down, but that is not currently available, so do not expose anything private using NodeScript.
+In the future, you will be able to add authentication strategies to your endpoints to lock them down, but this is currently not available, so do not expose anything private using NodeScript.